Pest Control Services You Can Trust

 Ledford’s is the leading pest control company in South Carolina, and we specialize in detecting, eliminating, and preventing all types of pests commonly found in North America, including professional termite inspection and elimination.
 Since 1975 we’ve helped businesses and homeowners alike ensure their properties remain comfortable, clean, and pest-free.

 Our termite control company has several licensed inspectors, several of whom have over a decade of industry experience.
 We are a close-knit team that proudly services communities in and around Charleston and Columbia, South Carolina.

 Our termite inspection process starts from the ground up.
 We focus on pinpointing evidence of subterranean termites, which helps us get to the source of any detectable presence in a home or commercial property.
 We also create a chemical barrier to deter future termites, which we repeat every seven to ten years for guaranteed on-going prevention.

 We’ve also found that properties with clogged or dirty gutters are more likely to experience problems with termites.
-Siding that comes in contact with soil around the property are at a higher risk as well.
-Vinyl, wood, metal and cement board can all attract termites if there is close contact with surrounding soil.
+Siding that comes in contact with soil around the property is at a higher risk as well.
+Vinyl, wood, metal, and cement board can all attract termites if there is close contact with the surrounding soil.
 For this reason, we advise homeowners and business owners to always maintain four to six inches of distance between any soil and foundation.

 What We Look For During a Termite Inspection